pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/chapter-1-dynasty-manifesto.md

 ### The Mandate

 **Our Mandate:**
-> *To cultivate a thriving, diversified, and resilient empire that empowers [Your Family] to pursue their highest callings, unencumbered by financial necessity, while adhering to the strictest standards of stewardship, integrity, and excellence.*
+> *To cultivate a thriving, diversified, and resilient empire that empowers the Xavier Family to pursue their highest callings, unencumbered by financial necessity, while adhering to the strictest standards of stewardship, integrity, and excellence.*

 This mandate is not negotiable.
 It is the North Star that guides every decision, from the smallest operational choice to the largest strategic initiative.